rcmcooperative/SSI-RCM101-Training/docs/participants-briefing.md

 * Please bring a **critical situation/problem from your community** or a **specific implementation of RCM approaches** that is/was particularly challenging for you to deal with in your project.
 * We as a team will diagnose the issue, share insights and identify **some potential next steps/solutions**.
 * If you have already identified a solution, please don't write it down; you will have an opportunity to share that at the end of the clinic.
-* We will** +1 the issue we want to discuss first**, which would mean that we may use our next clinic to discuss some challenges that we can't get through at this meeting.
+* We will **+1 the issues we want to discuss**, which would mean that we may use our next clinic to discuss some challenges that we can't get through at this meeting.
 * Before the clinic session, please add your notes in the shared document under these prompts:
     * *Community-related challenge that I am currently encountering in my project*
     * *What are the indicators that this issue is particularly challenging?*